Hyundai Ioniq 5 review

 Over recent years, Hyundai, along with its subsidiary brand Kia, has been at the forefront of producing well-built, practical electrified family cars.
 Mild- or plug-in hybrid tech is offered on models such as the Ioniq and Kona, as well as the bigger Santa Fe SUV, while the former two cars are also available with the benefits of zero-emission, all-electric drive.

-Two battery choices are available across the range, along with three individual power outputs: a 58kWh battery and a single 168bhp motor driving the rear wheels provides the entry point to Ioniq 5 ownership, while the next step up includes a 73kWh version paired with a 214bhp rear-mounted motor.
-The top-spec option comprises the same 73kWh battery, but uses a second motor at the front giving a total of 301bhp and a meaty 605Nm of torque.
+At launch, two battery choices were available across the range along with three individual power outputs: a 58kWh battery and a single 168bhp motor driving the rear wheels provided the entry point to Ioniq 5 ownership, while the next step up included a 73kWh version paired with a 214bhp rear-mounted motor.
+The top-spec option comprised the same 73kWh battery, but with a second motor at the front giving a total of 301bhp and a meaty 605Nm of torque.

-Hyundai provides three trim levels for the Ioniq 5: SE Connect, Premium and Ultimate.
+Hyundai provides three core trim levels for the Ioniq 5: SE Connect, Premium and Ultimate, along with the top-spec Namsan Edition.
 Entry-level kit is good with 19-inch alloy wheels, LED headlights, rear parking sensors, climate control and smart cruise control all included, while inside the cabin there’s a wireless smartphone charging pad and two 12.3-inch displays - one covering the infotainment and the other a digital instrument cluster providing key info for the driver.

-The Ioniq 5 range starts from just under £37,000 and rises to around £48,000.
-An Ultimate-spec car, particularly when paired with the most powerful 301bhp dual-motor setup, brings the Ioniq 5 firmly into Tesla territory, and will also provide food for thought for those considering an Audi Q4 e-tron in a top Edition 1 or more expensive Vorsprung trim.
+The Ioniq 5 range starts from just over £39,000 and rises to around £56,000.
+An Ultimate-spec car, particularly when paired with the most powerful 321bhp dual-motor setup, brings the Ioniq 5 firmly into Tesla territory, and will also provide food for thought for those considering an Audi Q4 e-tron in a top Edition 1 or more expensive Vorsprung trim.

 In this review